reactjs/id.react.dev/content/docs/forwarding-refs.md

 **Ref forwarding is an opt-in feature that lets some components take a `ref` they receive, and pass it further down (in other words, "forward" it) to a child.**

-In the example below, `FancyButton` uses `React.forwardRef` to obtain the `ref` passed to it, and then forward it to the DOM `button` that it renders:
+Pada contoh di bawah ini, `FancyButton` menggunakan `React.forwardRef` to obtain the `ref` passed to it, and then forward it to the DOM `button` that it renders:

 `embed:forwarding-refs/fancy-button-simple-ref.js`

 This way, components using `FancyButton` can get a ref to the underlying `button` DOM node and access it if necessary—just like if they used a DOM `button` directly.

-Here is a step-by-step explanation of what happens in the above example:
+Berikut adalah penjelasan langkah demi langkah tentang apa yang terjadi pada contoh di atas:

 1. We create a [React ref](/docs/refs-and-the-dom.html) by calling `React.createRef` and assign it to a `ref` variable.
 1. We pass our `ref` down to `<FancyButton ref={ref}>` by specifying it as a JSX attribute.